rluuy/JPN-Intro-to-Python-BookTranslation/README.md

 # JPN-Intro-to-Python-BookTranslation

 This repo contains my current progress on translating Katsunori Nakamura's Introduction to Python Book.
-Here is a preview below.

 Two versions are included in this repo.